aquariumbio/aquarium/docs/_docs/protocol_developer/table.md

 ![Input table example]({{ site.baseurl }}{% link _docs/protocol_developer/images/table_images/9_input_table-3.png %})

-The technician input data can also be accessed from the `ShowResponse` object returned by a `ShowBlock` in the same way as other technician input.
+The technician input data can also be accessed from the response data object returned by a `ShowBlock` in the same way as other technician input.
 See the [Show Block Documentation]({{ site.baseurl }}{% link _docs/protocol_developer/show.md %}) for more details on how to access the input data in this way.

 When accepting any technician input, it can be useful to validate the input and make sure it is of an expected form.
 Most likely the workers of your own lab will not attempt to do a SQL injection attack from within a protocol, but ensuring the input is valid before storing it or using it for calculations can resolve many potential errors caused by technician typos.